paperless-ngx/paperless-ngx/docs/administration.md

 Multiple options exist for making backups of your paperless instance, depending on how you installed paperless.

-Before making backups, make sure that paperless is not running.
+Before making a backup, it's probably best to make sure that paperless is not actively consuming documents at that time.

 Options available to any installation of paperless: